Early Academic Intervention

 Termination of Studies Procedure

 Following the publication of module results, Registry will identify students who have failed to meet current probation conditions, and any other students who as a consequence of results are unable to complete their degree programme in compliance with Senate Regulations.
-The relevant Pro Dean will write to each student notifying them that their studies are to be terminated.
-Students wishing to appeal against the decision may submit a Stage 1 appeal, as specified in the University’s Policy on Student Academic Appeals.
+The relevant Associate Dean will write to each student notifying them that their studies are to be terminated.
+Students wishing to appeal against the decision may submit a Stage 1 appeal within five working days, as specified in the University’s Policy on Student Academic Appeals.

 The record for a student whose studies are terminated will remain open until expiry of the deadline for submission of a final Stage 2 Senate appeal, or until delivery of the result of such an appeal.
 They may continue to attend classes in the interim.